M4NIK0/Snak-AI/README.md

 # Snak-AI
-A small AI try for Snake !
+On this repo i'll put all my tests on AI for my small Snake test, i'm going to try some AI architectures here !